-Enter the width, height, and spacing between each strand of barbed wire into the calculator to determine the total length of barbed wire required for a barbed wire fence; this calculator can also evaluate any of the variables given the others are known.
+Enter the total fence run length (or perimeter), fence height, and spacing between each strand of barbed wire into the calculator to determine the total length of barbed wire required; this calculator can also evaluate any of the variables given the others are known.

 Barbed Wire Fence Formula

-The following formula is used to calculate the total length of barbed wire required for a barbed wire fence.
+The following formula is used to calculate the total length of barbed wire required for a multi-strand barbed wire fence (evenly spaced strands).

 Variables: